kris70lesgo/xano/README.md

 ---

-Built with ❤️ using Next.js and AI technology
+Built with ❤️ using Next.js